Godwin Zaki

-Godwin Zaki is a Nigerian professional footballer, who plays as a forward.
+Godwin Zaki (born 10 November 1994) is a Nigerian professional footballer, who plays as a forward.

 Club career

 He played for Enugu Rangers in the Nigeria Professional Football League.
 He previously played for clubs in Cyprus, Finland and Malta.

 Personal life

 He is the younger brother of John Zaki.
 He is known for his strength and physical presence with the ball.